• Skip to primary navigation

 For this recipe, you can make refried beans with canned black beans or home cooked from dry black beans.
 While canned beans are so convenient, through my testing I found cooking black beans from dry beans to be my favorite in this recipe.

-Black beans cooked from scratch are creamier and more flavorful than canned and as a bonus, there’s more broth in homemade which sets the stage for the creamiest and most flavorful black bean refried beans.
+Through my testing, I found this recipe made with black beans cooked from scratch are creamier and more flavorful than canned and as a bonus, there’s more broth in homemade which sets the stage for the creamiest and most flavorful black bean refried beans.

 Refried Black Beans in a bowl garnished with lime, cilantro and fresh cheese.